Kalze1/semantic-search-project/README.md

 # **Semantic Search System for Clothing Dataset**

-This project implements a **Semantic Search System** for a clothing dataset, enabling users to search for items based on natural language queries.
-The system leverages **FastAPI** for the backend, **React** for the frontend, and integrates with **Neo4j** for a knowledge graph to enhance search accuracy.
+This project implements a Semantic Search System, allowing users to search for items or information based on natural language queries.
+The system is designed to demonstrate the concept and implementation of semantic search, leveraging FastAPI for the backend, React for the frontend, and integrating with Neo4j for a knowledge graph to enhance search relevance and accuracy.

 ---